 If you believe you, or a loved one, has been infected with coronavirus because an employer didn’t provide the right safety equipment, forced workers to reuse masks (unsafe), required work to be performed in a risky environment, or didn’t set conditions for quarantining or safe social distancing, you may have grounds for a personal injury lawsuit.
 If the criteria exist for your situation, you should seek legal advice.

 The caring and compassionate attorneys at Raphaelson & Levine understand the scary situation New Yorkers are currently facing.
 We are dedicated to ensuring the rights of New Yorkers are protected.
 We’re actively gathering details about COVID-19 and any potential coronavirus cases people might have due to the negligence of another party in this rapidly evolving legal area.
-If you’d like to learn more about the requirements necessary to prove a coronavirus-related personal injury lawsuit or to obtain a free consultation, call or contact the law offices of Raphaelson & Levine today at 212-268-3222.
+If you’d like to learn more about the requirements necessary to prove a coronavirus-related personal injury lawsuit or to obtain a free consultation, call the law offices of Raphaelson & Levine today at 212-268-3222.